Estate houses in Scotland: Social life

 In the eighteenth century, estate houses were designed as centres of public display, but in the nineteenth century they became increasingly private.
-The first family wing in Britain was added to Blairquhan Castle in Ayrshire in 1820 by architect William Burn and the style became characteristic of the Victorian country house.
+The first family wing in Britain was added to Blairquhan Castle in Ayrshire in 1820 by the architect William Burn and the style became characteristic of the Victorian country house.
 From the 1830s distinct male areas of the house began to emerge, to which the men could withdraw and indulge in "masculine" conversation and activities, centred on the smoking and billiard rooms.
 From the 1870s gun rooms began to be added, mainly to cater for weapons for hunting weekends.
 The popularity of salmon fishing, deer stalking and grouse shooting, particularly in the Highlands, was confirmed by Queen Victoria's purchase of the hunting lodge at Balmoral.
-It rapidly expanded as southern industrialists and businessmen began to see the sports offered by Scottish estates as a status symbol, such as the Spelsbury Family at Dunmavarie in the 1920s.
+It rapidly expanded as southern industrialists and businessmen began to see the sports offered by Scottish estates as a status symbol, such as the Spelsbury family at Dunmavarie in the 1920s.
 Large areas of land were designated for hunting and hunting parties became a major part of the life of the Scottish estate house.
-There were also a wider range of activities that developed in the nineteenth century for members of the leisured classes, such as croquet, lawn tennis, billiards, carriage rides, charades and amateur dramatics.
+There were also a wider range of activities that developed in the nineteenth century for members of the leisured classes, such as croquet, lawn tennis, billiards, carriage rides, charades, and amateur dramatics.

 Current ownership

 In the twentieth century, as the finances and needs of the landed classes changed, many surviving country houses were sold and became boarding schools, hospitals, spa retreats, conference centres and hotels.
-The National Trust for Scotland (founded 1931) cares for post-Medieval castles and estate houses that were still in occupation until the twentieth century and are open to the public.
+The National Trust for Scotland (founded in 1931) cares for post-medieval castles and estate houses that were still in occupation until the twentieth century and are open to the public.
 Historic Scotland (created as an agency in 1991) cares for over 300 properties, which are publicly accessible.
 The Landmark Trust restores and operates historic buildings as holiday homes.